If you ask a handful of people their opinion of the best mouse trap, chances are you would get a variety of different answers.

 Several years ago I switched from using the old fashioned Victor snap traps to the Tomcat reusable mouse traps.

-In 2008 we purchased a home nestled into the woods.
+In 2008 I purchased a home nestled into the woods.
 The house was great however, after sitting vacant for about a year the garage and basement had a definite mouse problem.

-Being a new homeowner I didn't want to spend hundreds of dollars on a professional exterminator so I began my quest to exterminate every mouse inside our home.
+Being a new homeowner I didn't want to spend hundreds of dollars on a professional exterminator so I began my quest to exterminate every mouse inside my home.

 For under $5 you can purchase a two pack of traps that can be used over and over again.
 Unlike the basic wooden snap traps which either require you to pry the kill bar from the dead mouse or throw away the entire trap, you can release a dead mouse from the plastic version by just squeezing the back of the trap.